 The “nearby” Southern Moravian barley growing region is well over 200km from Plzeň and even Žatec is 70km away – with transport back then, it’s likely more local ingredients were used.
 Indeed Evan Rail quotes sources that record the first barley for the brewery’s own maltings was simply bought at the weekly market in Plzeň.

 The methods have certainly changed, most recently when SABMiller took over and modernised the brewery.
-Traditional open wooden fermenters were replaced with closed steel cylindroconicals and the old wooden barrels used for lagering were also exchanged for modern tanks, inevitably impacting on the behaviour of the yeast.
+Traditional open wooden fermenters were replaced with closed steel cylindroconicals and the old wooden barrels used for lagering were also exchanged for modern tanks, inevitably impacting on the behaviour of the house yeast.

-One of the key of lager beer brewing is lagering itself, when the beer is left to mature in tanks at near-freezing temperatures following primary fermentation.
+One of the key features of lager beer brewing is lagering itself, when the beer is left to mature in tanks at near-freezing temperatures following primary fermentation.
 This process derives from the style’s roots in the old Bavarian practice of storing beer over the summer months in cold caves (lagern means ‘to store’ in German).
 During lagering, the beer stabilises and various chemicals that might otherwise taste harsh and unpleasant are slowly broken down, giving a cleaner and better integrated flavour.

 But lagering times often come under pressure when breweries modernise and rationalise.
 To a management accountant, all that beer slumbering for months in the lagering hall looks like so many wads of cash locked away in a safe when they should be out there circulating and generating profits.